espocrm/documentation/docs/administration/portal.md

 3. Select Contact the Portal User will be linked with or *Proceed w/o Contact*
 4. Fill needed fields on the form and click *Save*.

-Portal user should be linked to Portal record to be able to access that portal.
+A Portal User should be linked to a Portal record in order to be able to access that Portal.

-Portal users can have one or multiple additional *Portal Roles*.
-These roles will be merged with roles specified for a portal.
+Portal Users can have one or multiple additional *Portal Roles*.
+These roles will be merged with roles specified for a Portal.

-Portal users can have a specific *Dashboard Layout*.
-It allows certain users to have a specific layout that differs from the default portal layout.
+Portal Users can have a specific *Dashboard Layout*.
+It allows certain users to have a specific layout that differs from the default Portal's layout.

 ## Portal Roles